To diagnose female sexual dysfunction, your doctor may:

 Medical treatment for female sexual dysfunction

-Treating female sexual dysfunction linked to a hormonal cause might include:
+Possible treatments for female sexual dysfunction might include:

 Androgen therapy for sexual dysfunction is controversial.
 Some studies show a benefit for women who have low testosterone levels and develop sexual dysfunction; other studies show little or no benefit.